SystemsBiologyUniandes/PyEcoLib/README.md

 ```
 Simulation.get_next_t(n)
 ```
+Returns the remaing time to the next division step for the cell with index n.

 Before division, you can estimate the division parameter, this is, how small will be the descendant cell regarding the size at division of the current cell.

 ```
 Simulation.get_dp(n)
 ```
+Returning the division parameter of the cell with index n.
 This division parameter is centered at 0.5 and has a stochastic variability quantified by its coefficient of variation "CV2div" (by default is zero) which is set once the user defines the simulator.
 Hence, during division, molecules can segregate following a binomial distribution with parameter equal to this division parameter.

 This example shows you how to calculate the molecule number and the molecule concentrations for many cells.